.ga: History

 Between 1998 and 2004 it was administered by the Office des Postes et Télécommunications de la République Gabonaise and then transferred to Gabon Telecom.
 Gabon Telecom in 2013 formed a partnership with international domain registrar Freenom to offer registrations of this domain for free.

 Since 2013, the Agence Nationale des Infrastructures Numériques et des Fréquences (ANINF) of Gabon is responsible for the .ga domain.

+In 2023, ANINF terminated their contract with Freenom because it found Freenom's service unsatisfactory.
+ANINF stated that upwards of seven million .ga domains would be deleted, as "the previous operator has not provided the data that concern them."

+The migration was carried out from 4 June to 7 June 2023.
+With this migration, free domain registration was removed.

+The technical operation is handled by AFNIC and domains are sold through accredited registrars.

-Denial of Registration to Kim Dotcom
+Kim Dotcom controversy

 Kim Dotcom attempted to use me.ga as an alternative domain for the Megaupload service.
 It was suspended by Communications Minister Blaise Louembe who stated "Gabon cannot serve as a platform or screen for committing acts aimed at violating copyrights, nor be used by unscrupulous people."

-Non-conventional naming

-Some entities are named using these informal conventions: